Dolphins, Whales and Oceans

 Dolphins, Whales and Oceans Under Threat

-Our oceans—and the whales and dolphins that call them home—are under growing threat from a complex mix of pressures.
+Our oceans—including the whales, dolphins and all marine life that call them home—are under growing threat from a complex mix of pressures.
 The most critical issues include ocean warming, which disrupt marine ecosystems and food chains at a global scale.

 Overfishing depletes essential prey species, leaving many marine mammals starving or displaced.
 Increasing noise pollution from ships, industrial activity and naval sonar interferes with whales’ and dolphins’ ability to communicate, navigate and hunt.